Jobs and pay are growing rapidly in the cybersecurity field

 What you will learn:

-The course covers the eight domains of the (ISC)² CISSP CBK® with adjunct materials and examples to illustrate their application in the industry.
+The course covers the eight domains of the (ISC)² CISSP CBK® (Common Body of Knowledge) with adjunct materials and examples to illustrate their application in the industry.
 The eight domains are:

 - Security and Risk Management (Security, Risk, Compliance, Law, Regulations, and Business Continuity)